tfoldi/fuse-tableaufs/README.md

 # FUSE-TableauFS: File System on Tableau Repository
 TableauFS is a FUSE based userspace file system driver built on top of Tableau's repository server.
 It allows to mount tableau servers with its datasources and workbooks directly to the file system.
 File information and contents are retrieved on-access without any local persistence or caching.
-The file system connects directly to the postgresql database using `readonly` credentials.
+By default the file system connects directly to the postgresql database using `readonly` credentials, however, read-write mode is also implemented..

 ![working with files and directories on tableaufs](http://cdn.starschema.net/tableaufs.PNG)